h-yung/decision-tree/README.md

 3. Add user authentication.
 4. Set up multiple list and naming feature for Mongo.
 5. Build a "not sure" loop for longer-running questions.

+Currently the new submission area is more of a worksheet format and not that easy to parse, although the nostalgic/analog aesthetic isn't the worst.
+Tufte would not necessarily like the loose implementation of this CSS framework.

+While rebuilding in Next.js would be fine (it will generally accumulate content that can be prerendered, and UX of "plant" page has other issues), I am moving on from this project since there are other backlogged items to build in Next.js.

 ### Progress to date
 1. Config environment with Prettier and set up directory structure.